Montreal deserves good pizza, and we're finally getting it | Cult MTL

 Bad pizza is not a uniquely Canadian thing, let’s be clear — it is a Montreal thing.
 (Having not eaten much pizza in this province outside of Montreal, I won’t drag all of Quebec into this, although I have my suspicions.)
 Toronto and even Ottawa have a deeply developed local pizza scene, one that includes slice culture, which saw its heyday in Montreal during the ’90s and early ’00s when Montreal’s pizza scene was flooded with mediocre 99-cent slices.
 Currently, the slice scene in Montreal, a fundamental aspect of pizza culture, is mostly disappointing.

 There is hope, however.
 Over the past few years, Montreal has entered into a new era of pizza culture –– a pizzesance, if you will?
 The scene is rapidly changing and so, too, is pizza itself.
-Thanks to pizza places like Elena (Elena website), Pizzeria Gema (Gema website), Magpie (Magpie website) and Bottega (Bottega website), a scene is starting to take shape.
+Thanks to pizza places like Elena, Pizzeria Gema, Magpie and Bottega, a scene is starting to take shape.

 However, to me, there’s too much homogeneity within the category of good pizza –– it’s all wood-oven Neapolitan.
 I want to see more improvement in the status quo of pizza.
 I want to see the humble everyday pizzeria making a better pie and I want to see the red-sauce, Italian diaspora version of pizza get its due.